broeser/wellid/README.md

 4. Make sure that those classes call $this->setSanitizer(...) somewhere before validation (e. g. in the constructor) and set a fitting sanitization filter (you can try FILTER_DEFAULT)

-The following example code can be found in usage_examples.php and examples/SanitorWellidEmailExample.php.

 ```PHP
 <?php